Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 SNCF is the national train operator of France.
 It operates all domestic trains and routes across France, as well as international services to Spain and Germany.
 There are three different types of domestic trains that operate under the SNCF banner – TGV (high-speed, full-service trains that connect the major cities in France), Intercités (usually a more frequent stopping service, but with all the amenities), and TER (regional train services with basic onboard facilities).

-Cheap train tickets from Gijón to Milan
+How do I find cheap train tickets from Gijón to Milan?

-Book in advance
+1. Book in advance

-Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
-If you know the dates you want to travel, you may be able to find some cheaper train tickets from Gijón to Milan by booking early.§
+The price of train tickets from Gijón to Milan starts at £288.66§ one-way for a Standard Class ticket if you book in advance.
+Most train companies across Europe release their tickets around three to six months ahead of time, so if you know the dates you want to travel, you may be able to find cheaper tickets.

-Be flexible with your travel times
+2. Be flexible with your travel times

-Choose a slower or connecting train
+4. Choose a slower or connecting train

-On some of the busier routes, you might also have the option to take a slower or connecting train.
-It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
-Plus, you'll have more time to enjoy the view of the countryside!
+On some busier routes, you might have the option to take a slower or connecting train.
+It may take longer than some high-speed or direct services, but if you have some extra time on your hands, you might find a cheaper fare.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.